ting-talk/blog/source/_posts/foreign-trade/cold-email.md

-I know you are busy, so please allow me get straight to the point.
+I know you are busy, so please allow me to get straight to the point.
-I want to pitch you with our product XXXXX.
+I want to pitch you our product with XXXXX.
 After researching your product line for like 40 minutes, I believe we can definitely make you more money.
 Here is a sneak peek of my plan (see, I don't want to waste your time.)

 1.